eyjohn/chrome-ext-inject-on-load/README.md

      - Excludes unloaded tabs (which Chrome would inject on reload anyway)
      - **NOTE: Does not currently support `include_globs` or `exclude_globs`**

-4. **Injection**
+3. **Injection**
-   - Iterates over every `content_scripts` entry and
+   - Iterates over every `content_scripts` entry and filtered tabs
-   - Injects CSS and JavaScript files
+   - Injects CSS first and then JavaScript second
    - Respects `all_frames` and `world` content_script settings
-   - Waits for injection to complete before continuing
+   - Waits for injection to complete before continuing to next scripts

 ## License